Canada Ranks 15th on Social Progress Index 2024

 • Nigeria – 142nd

 Given the rankings for the world’s top 15 oil exporters above, which country would you choose to buy your oil from?
-Nations with a higher SPI ranking are clearly a better choice, as they nurture a better standard of living and quality of life for their citizens and have much more stringent protections for human rights and the environment.
+Nations with a higher SPI ranking are clearly a better choice, as they nurture a better standard of living and quality of life for their citizens and have much more stringent protections for human rights.

 Join Us Today!